ktaylor63/southeast/site/content/about/leadership.md

 ## Luis Santiago, Special Agent in Charge, Office of Law Enforcement

+{{< figure class="photo-right" src="/images/pages/luis-santiago-bio.jpg" alt="Portrait of a man in a boat" >}}

-As a 29-year veteran with the Office of Law Enforcement, Luis has served in various positions, including: Wildlife Inspector 1986-1995; Special Agent 1995-2001; Senior Special Agent (Headquarters Office) 2001-2004; Resident Agent in Charge (first-line supervisor) 2004-2007; and Assistant Special Agent in Charge (regional management) 2007-20011.
+Luis has served in various position during his 30-plus years of service with the Office of Law Enforcement including: Wildlife Inspector 1986-1995; Special Agent 1995-2001; Senior Special Agent (Headquarters Office) 2001-2004; Resident Agent in Charge (first-line supervisor) 2004-2007; and Assistant Special Agent in Charge (regional management) 2007-20011.

 As the Special Agent in Charge (SAC) for the Southeast Region, Luis has line management authority and exercises responsibility over the region’s law enforcement program.
 Regional activities in enforcing the fish and wildlife laws, involves: investigation, surveillance, conducting raids, interviewing witnesses, interrogating suspects, seizures of contraband, equipment and vehicles, securing and serving search warrants, making arrests, developing evidence for orderly presentation to the United States Attorney and other legal officers, testifying in court, preparing written reports, and conducting undercover operations.